Comprehensive List of Most Frequently Asked Manual Software Testing Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 Q #9) Define HTTP.

-For Example, when an URL is entered on the web browser, the HTTP command is sent to the web server which in turn fetches the requested web browser.
+For Example, when an URL is entered on the web browser, the HTTP command is sent to the webserver which in turn fetches the requested web browser.

 Q #10) Define HTTPS.

 Answer: HTTPS stands for Hypertext Transfer Protocol Secure.
 This is basically HTTP over SSL (Secure Socket Layer) for security purposes.
-There is always chances of eavesdrop on data being transferred between a user and the web server when the website uses HTTP protocol.
+There are always chances of eavesdrop on data being transferred between a user and the web server when the website uses HTTP protocol.

 Q #11) What are the common problems faced in Web testing?